imfing/hextra/exampleSite/content/docs/guide/configuration.md

 Hugo reads its configuration from `hugo.yaml` in the root of your Hugo site.
 The config file is where you can configure all aspects of your site.
-You can find the config file for this site in `exampleSite/hugo.yaml` as a good starting point.
+Check out the config file for this site [`exampleSite/hugo.yaml`](https://github.com/imfing/hextra/blob/main/exampleSite/hugo.yaml) on GitHub to get a comprehensive idea of available settings and best practices.

 <!--more-->